|Major John Coffinberry

 noticed something odd.
 He took his plane

-down and identified a buoy in the water.
-He
+down and identified a buoy in the water and saw

-came upon more buoys that lined up, in a straight
+buoys that lined up, in a straight line, in the

 During the fight against the Japanese, John often went out on reconnaissance gathering information on Japanese positions.
 He also went out repeatedly, contacting the tank companies to see what their needs were at that moment.
 During these missions, John often came under attack by Japanese planes.
 He recalled in a letter home the bombings and strafing by the planes.